 In 1991, an artist created a very costly rust-and-boulder installation in the square below our office windows, and Joe was wroth.
 He didn't like the art, and he didn't like the expense, and it annoyed him to have it arrayed under his nose....

-Before I moved to Lancaster, I'd worked as a PR flack for an arts organization, so I knew just the sort of pretentious press releases, artist's statements and invitations to openings that would cause maximum horror when I created a complementary installation in Joe's office.
+Before I moved to Lancaster, I'd worked in public relations and programs for an arts organization, so I knew just the sort of spoof press releases, artist's statements and invitations to openings that would cause maximum horror when I created a complementary installation in Joe's office.
 The Armstrong advertising department's props were stored down the hall from our offices--a warehouse-sized wonderland.
 There I borrowed fake boulders and twisted-up bits of ceiling grid, elements of my first installation: "Movement and Stasis," at "Joe's Casa del Arte."
 I don't have pictures of it, but Joe had a wire mesh in-box on his desk, which I filled with river rocks.
 Hilarity ensued when Joe came into the office.

 Looking back on those days, I'm surprised our neighboring departments didn't complain more often about the noise coming from our area.

 Besides laughter, we made a lot of noise rummaging and moving furniture around.
 From his days in the Air Force, Joe brought a very enjoyable practice of "repositioning" to his department at Armstrong.
 When we saw furniture or equipment going to waste in another department, we'd reposition it in two stages.
 First, we'd reposition it to a conference room.
 After a suitable interval, if no one seemed to notice, we'd reposition it to the employee communications compound.
 We got a really cool light table that way, and desks and chairs and lamps and things.
 A whiteboard.
 Good times.

 Thank you, Joe.